The Apprenticship Levy

 - The Government will provide 10% monthly top ups to apprenticeship levy payers who employ apprentices.

 - Apprenticeship Levy funding can only be spent on apprenticeship training and end point assessment with approved providers

 - No organisation is exempt, the private and public sectors are subject to the apprenticeship levy.

-- For apprenticeship levy payers, funds will be accessed through a new Digital Apprenticeship Service and you will need to create an account
+- For both apprenticeship levy paying and non levy paying employers, funds will be accessed through the Apprenticeship Service and you will need to create an account

-- Non-apprenticeship levy paying employers will co-invest with the government to pay for apprenticeships (frameworks and standards) The co-investment rate has changed for new apprenticeships starting as of April 2019, with employers contributing 5% and government will contributing 95%.
+- Non-apprenticeship levy paying employers will co-invest with the government to pay for apprenticeships.
+The co-investment rate for with employers is to contribute 5% and government will contributing 95%.
 The same model will apply to levy-payers who have exhausted their funds.

 Further information on apprenticeship funding and how it will work is available on GOV.UK.
 Please click here to follow the link.